ashleydavis/taskboard-vscode-extension/Readme.md

+# Taskboard

-# Kanban board extension for Visual Studio Code
+A Kanban board extension for Visual Studio Code

 This repo contains the code for an extension to VSCode so you can edit a markdown file in the [todo.md](https://github.com/todomd/todo.md) format as a Kanban board.